RhahiSpace/web-repl/content/fly/first-flight.md

 1. Reach the Karman line.
 1. Log the rocket's debug messages and other telemetry (altitude, speed, etc.)
 1. Implement test scripts (runtests.jl) to test against regressions in library functions.
-1.Learn how to work cameras for some public footage and create photo/video records.
+1. Learn how to work cameras for some public footage and create photo/video records.

 Step 3 here is the most crucial one.
 I do not know if the functions I create are going to work well.
 As I run the rockets, I will have to go back and fix them.
 In this unstable code base, regression is common -- features that worked in the past might break later.
 To remedy this situation, I need to test my code and do it often.